Ultra-Gato/c-map.rs/README.md

 Moreover, Its very easy to get deadlock in `dashmap`.

-So this crate is to resolve those problems, Also performance should be better then `dashmap`, as no code is faster any less code.
+So this crate is to resolve those problems, Also performance should be better then `dashmap`, as no code is faster then no code.
 It has less then 150 lines of code...

 # How it works ?